back to index

 Indoor AR positioning presents three core problems:

 No GPS signal.
-Satellite positioning fails inside buildings.
-Alternative methods needed.
+Satellite positioning fails when close to or inside buildings.
+Alternative methods are needed.

 Precision requirements.
 Construction tolerances demand accuracy.
-A pipe off by 10cm is a problem.
-AR overlays must match that precision.
+A pipe off by 40cm is a problem.
+AR overlays must match that precision as much as possible.

 Dynamic environments.
 Construction sites change daily.
 Today's landmark is tomorrow's demolished wall.
-The positioning system can't rely on persistent features.
+The positioning system can't rely on persistent features of the phyisical environment.

 Architecture Overview